Deerfield, Illinois

-Deerfield is a north shore suburb of Chicago in Lake County, Illinois, United States, with a small portion extending into Cook County, Illinois.
+Deerfield is a village in Lake and Cook counties in the U.S. state of Illinois.
+A northern suburb of Chicago, Deerfield is located on the North Shore, about 28 mi north of downtown Chicago.
 The population was 19,196 at the 2020 census.

 Deerfield is home to the headquarters of Walgreens Boots Alliance, Baxter Healthcare, and Fortune Brands Home & Security.
-Deerfield is often listed among some of the wealthiest and highest earning places in Illinois and the Midwest.
-The per capita income of the village is $68,101 and the median household income is $143,729.
+Deerfield is often listed among the wealthiest and highest-earning places in Illinois and the Midwest.
+According to the United States Census Bureau, the median household income in Deerfield was $185,762 in 2022.

 History

 Beginnings

 Originally populated by the Bodéwadmiakiwen (Potawatomi), Myaamia (Miami), Kiikaapoi (Kickapoo), and Peoria Native Americans, the area was settled by Horace Lamb and Jacob B. Cadwell in 1835 and named Cadwell's Corner.
 A shopping center located on the site of Cadwell's farm at Waukegan Road and Lake Cook Road still bears that name.
 The area grew because of the navigable rivers in the area, notably the Des Plaines River and the Chicago River.

 By 1840, the town's name was changed to "Leclair".
 Within a decade, settler John Millen proposed a further name change to "Deerfield" in honor of his hometown, Deerfield, Massachusetts and the large number of deer living in the area.
 At the time, the alternate name for the village on the ballot was "Erin".
 "Deerfield" won by a vote of 17–13.

 The village's first school, Wilmot School, was founded in 1847.
 Originally a one-room schoolhouse, Wilmot is now an elementary school which serves 548 students.
-It is located on land donated by Lyman Wilmot, whose wife, Clarissa, was the village's first school teacher.
-The village was incorporated in 1903 with a population in the low 400s.
+It is located on land donated by Lyman Wilmot, whose wife, Clarissa, was the village's first schoolteacher.

+The village was incorporated in 1903, with a population in the low 400s.

 In the 1850s, the Deerfield home of Lyman Wilmot served as a stop on the Underground Railroad as escaped slaves attempted to get to Canada.